NaluKit/nalu-examples/NaluDominoLoginModuleApplication/README.md

 The detail screen uses the Nalu composite feature.

-The classes used to implement the login feature a seperated module.
+The classes used to implement the login feature a separated module.
 The error handling is done using an ErrorPopUpController inside the main module.

 ## The Login example